SamuelMidgley/to-do/readme.md

 - Major feature changes

-  - Add button to trial locally (will store to localStorage)
+  - Add button to trial locally (use localStorage)
   - Side bar to allow multiple tabs
   - Store to do items in Supabase
   - Accesibility improvements